 Even the slightest variation in your NAP information on any listing is enough for a search engine to register it as a different business.
 For example, naming conventions like Corp. versus Corporation in the business name.

-A 2-Step Process
+A 2-Step Process to NAP Consistency

 The process is pretty straightforward: conduct an audit, then clean and conquer.